zogzog/cubicweb/doc/book/en/devweb/views/views.rst

 Other basic view classes
 ````````````````````````
-Here are some of the subclasses of :ref:`View` defined in :ref:`cubicweb.view`
+Here are some of the subclasses of :class:`~cubicweb.view.View` defined in :mod:`cubicweb.view`
 that are more concrete as they relate to data rendering within the application:

 .. autoclass:: cubicweb.view.EntityView